TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

 You'll trigger a PHP error message if you simple write ``{post.date}`` in your template.

-In Fluid there is a ViewHelper ``f:format.date`` to output *DateTime* objects, which (as you can see on the prefix ``f:``) is already part of Fluid:
+In Fluid there is a Viewhelper ``f:format.date`` to output *DateTime* objects, which (as you can see on the prefix ``f:``) is already part of Fluid:

 ``<f:format.date format="Y-m-d">{post.date}</f:format.date>``

-This ViewHelper formats the date as defined in the *format* property.
+This Viewhelper formats the date as defined in the *format* property.
 In this case, there must be no whitespaces or newlines before or after ``{post.date}``.
 If there is, Fluid tries to chain the whitespace